Log in

 To apply

 Those interested must provide via email an electronic file in Microsoft Word that includes the title of the paper, an abstract, the author’s name and affiliation, and the paper along with evidence that it has been accepted by the NZPSA Conference organisers.
-Please email these documents by 5pm Thursday 30th of November 2023 to the Convenor of the New Zealand Environmental Politics and Policy Network, Priya Kurian.
+Please email these documents by 5pm Friday 1st of November 2024 to the Convenor of the New Zealand Environmental Politics and Policy Network, Priya Kurian.

 Note that dissertations are not accepted.
 Papers should be presented at the conference in the year of submission, be approximately 6000 words and will not be accepted if they are over 8000 words excluding the abstract, references and tables.
 Papers can be co-authored with other students, but they must be fully the work of the student(s) making the submission: papers co-authored with supervisors or other staff members are excluded from consideration.
 Winning papers must be thoroughly proofread, and include an integrated discussion of theories and perspectives used in the analysis, and be of near publishable quality.